lowtze/latin-books/Julia - Reed/Reed - Julia.md

 hic, haec, h�c � this.

-n�n dum � not yet.
+nōn dum � not yet.

 Numitor, -�ris, m. � ^Numitor, a